9 powerful ways of teaching growth mindset in the classroom, including the power of YET, learning from mistakes, and ways of facing challenges.

 8. Provide Opportunities to Celebrate the Success of Others.

-Encourage students to share in the joy of another student’s achievement in an area.
+Encourage students to share the joy of another student’s achievement in an area.
 Praise and reward things other than intelligence or good grades.
-When providing feedback or praise publicly, try to avoid saying “Elizabeth is so smart,” and instead say “Look at how well Elizabeth took my instructions and followed them to a T,” or “Congratulations to Elizabeth for putting forth such good effort into this task.”
+When providing feedback or praise publicly, try to avoid saying, “Elizabeth is so smart. ” Instead, say, “Look at how well Elizabeth took my instructions and followed them to a T,” or “Congratulations to Elizabeth for putting forth such good effort into this task.”

 9. Teach perseverance and the power of YET

-These 9 techniques for encouraging and teaching growth mindset in the classroom are generally accepted as best practices.
-What strategies do you use when teaching growth mindset in your classroom?
+These nine techniques for encouraging and teaching a growth mindset in the classroom are generally accepted as best practices.
+They help build academic achievement and student success.
+What strategies do you use when teaching a growth mindset in your classroom?

 Resources for Teaching Growth Mindset